 Image source: Tim Urban, WaitButWhy

 If you're like most people, you probably tend to inhabit quadrants one and three at work – whatever seems most urgent on a given day receives your attention.
-In your personal life, you might relax in quadrant four and dabble in the others as necessary.
+In your personal life, you might relax in quadrant four and dabble in the personally urgent as necessary.

 Long-term goals fall into the second quadrant (henceforth, "Q2") of the matrix: they're important, but they're never urgent.
-It's little wonder why this region gets about as many visitors as a beach bar in Antarctica.
+It's little wonder why this region gets about as many visitors as the top of Mount Everest.
 Q2 is a region primarily inhabited by the world's most industrious and successful achievers – people who identify a goal and have the willpower to run it down over a long stretch of time.

 What time and day should you schedule the task?
 Spoiler: it doesn't matter.
 No matter what time you choose, there will be months where you're busy that day.
 Or you just aren't feeling it right then.
 Or grandma is out playing pinochle with her frenz.
 Bad news: the moment you dismiss that calendar reminder, you're on your own.